VctorAHernndez/Rummy/README.md

    3. Discards to the Stack
       - (~~Though, if a player is able to lay all remaining cards on the table at the end of a turn, the discard is optional~~)?
 4. The game is over when either:
-   - One player is out of cards, or...
+   - One player is out of cards
      - In which case, said player is crowned winner
    - The cards from the stock pile are exhausted
      - If the cards from the Deck are exhausted, all players count the points remaining in their hands, and the lowest value hand wins (ties are possible!)